phunanon/uMod/README.md

   - **BlockGifs**: deletes messages with gifs from specified channels
   - **Censor**: deletes messages with blacklisted words or phrases and replaces them with a censored message
   - **PingProtect**: warn then timeout users who ping a user who has chosen to be protected
+  - **GifMute**: remove the ability to send gifs from messages of particular users
 - Manual Moderation
   - **Tickets**: a ticket system for users to ask for help
     - Allows adding users to the ticket